Chandrika Kumaratunga: Presidential Election - 1999

-Kumaratunga's PA and the leftist Janatha Vimukthi Peramuna or JVP (People's Liberation Front) formed the United People's Freedom Alliance (UPFA) in January 2004 and dissolved Parliament.
-Having won the election held on 2 April 2004 the UPFA formed a government with Mahinda Rajapaksa as prime minister.
-This marked the first time in history that the JVP became a partner in a Sri Lankan government.
-However, in June 2005, the JVP left Kumaratunga's government over a disagreement regarding a joint mechanism with LTTE rebels sharing foreign aid to rebuild the tsunami-devastated Northern and Eastern areas of Sri Lanka.
+Kumaratunga's PA and the leftist Janatha Vimukthi Peramuna (JVP) formed the United People's Freedom Alliance (UPFA) in January 2004 and dissolved Parliament.
+Having won the election held on 2 April 2004, the UPFA formed a government with Mahinda Rajapaksa as prime minister.
+This marked the first time in history that the JVP became part of a ruling coalition in the Sri Lankan government.
+In June 2005, the JVP defected from Kumaratunga's government over a disagreement regarding a joint mechanism with LTTE rebels sharing foreign aid to rebuild the tsunami-devastated Northern and Eastern areas of Sri Lanka.

 Kumaratunga's six-year term ended that year in 2005.
 She argued that since the 1999 election had been held one year early, she should be allowed to serve that leftover year stating that she had a secret swearing-in for her second term a year after her formal swearing-in.
 The Supreme Court rejected this stating that her term ended in 2005.

-In the presidential elections that followed, Mahinda Rajapaksa gained 50.29% and succeeded her as president, leading all 25 parties in the UPFA.
-She was listed 25th by Forbes magazine in its "100 most powerful women" in 2005.
+In the presidential elections that followed, Mahinda Rajapaksa was elected with 50.29% of the vote and succeeded Kumaratunga as president, leading all 25 parties in the UPFA.
+Kumaratunga was listed 25th by Forbes magazine in its "100 most powerful women" in 2005.